Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts

 Future work should consider the integration (and effects) of interaction into mainstream data science tools, such as pandas and sklearn.
-Computational notebooks seem to balance interactivity with the costs of building interactive visualization, and are historically popular with data scientists\cite{alspaugh2018futzing}.
-A few of the data scientists we interviewed mentioned they will design computational notebooks in which inputs to the model can be modified on-demand for SMEs during presentations, certain cells can be collapsed or left open depending on who is being presented to, and so on.
-As part of our contributions in this work, we designed and deployed an interactive Observable notebook \footnote{\href{https://observablehq.com/@anon1234/model-comm-vis}{\texttt{https://observablehq.com/@anon1234/model-comm-vis}}} that has a variety of visualizations based on our interview findings.
+Computational notebooks seem to balance interactivity with the costs of building interactive visualizations, and are historically popular with data scientists\cite{alspaugh2018futzing}.
+A handful of data scientists we interviewed mentioned they design computational notebooks with SMEs in mind: inputs to the model can be modified on-demand, certain cells can be collapsed or left open depending on who is being presented to, and so on.
+As part of our contributions in this work, we designed and deployed an interactive Observable notebook that has a variety of static and interactive visualizations inspired by our interview findings.